OCA/web/web_flexnav/README.rst

 Web Flex Nav
 ============

-This module adds a navigation that contains the smart buttons in the backend views.
+This module adds a dynamic navigation that contains the smart buttons in the backend views.
 The need came from having a better use of the space.

 The javascript implementation is strongly based on https://github.com/352Media/flexMenu